toprak1919/python-snake-game/snake_game/README.md

 # Ultimate Snake Game

 A feature-rich Snake game created with Python and Pygame, featuring modern graphics, special effects, and extensive customization options.
+Now playable both on desktop and in web browsers!

 ## Features